bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 5. Why do we need super() in an extended class?

-## Project Set up
+## Project Set up [read]

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [DONE] Create a forked copy of this project.
-- [ ] Add TL as collaborator on Github.
+- [DONE] Add TL as collaborator on Github.
-- [ ] Clone your OWN version of Repo (Not Lambda's by mistake!).
+- [DONE] Clone your OWN version of Repo (Not Lambda's by mistake!).
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [DONE] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Create a pull request before you start working on the project requirements.
+- [DOING] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
 - [ ] You are now ready to build this project with your preferred IDE
 - [ ] Implement the project on your Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.